 - Most teen driving deaths occur between 3 p.m. and midnight on Saturdays and Sundays.

-Massachusetts' Graduated Driver's Licensing Program attempts to address some of the issue by granting driving rights in three stages: learner's permit, junior operator's license and full license.
-However studies continue to show that parents can have the greatest impact on the driving habits of their teenagers by staying actively involved long after a young driver climbs behind the wheel.
+Massachusetts' Graduated Driver's Licensing Program attempts to address some of the issues by granting driving rights in three stages: learner's permit, junior operator's license, and a full license.
+However, studies continue to show that parents can have the greatest impact on the driving habits of their teenagers by staying actively involved long after a young driver climbs behind the wheel.

 If your family is dealing with a Massachusetts car accident involving a teenager, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.